 The speed of your website is an important factor when it comes to ranking highly within search engines and giving your visitors the best browsing experience.
 Here are a few techniques that you can use in order to help keep your website speeds at optimal levels whist never compromising the user experience.

-- The Image format (JPEG for large colorful photographs, PNG’s for logo’s and smaller graphics)
+- The image format (JPEG for large colourful photographs, PNG’s for logos and smaller graphics)

-- Colour Depth (Keep It as low as possible but without noticeable degrading the quality of the image)
+- Colour Depth (Keep It as low as possible but without noticeably degrading the quality of the image)

 - There are also a number of online applications that will compress images for you i.e. SmushIt